vasylcf/ImageBind-LoRA/README.md

 However, the LoRA fine-tuned model separates the 3 dog classes, indicating it was successfully adapted to the toy dataset.
 This approach distorts the pretrained features of ImageBind.
-To maintain the original embeddings, we propose experimenting with the two-step fine-tuning approach described in [this paper](https://openreview.net/pdf?id=UYneFzXSJWh): linear-probing followed by full model (or LoRA) fine-tuning.
+To maintain the original embeddings, we propose experimenting with the two-step fine-tuning approach described in [this paper](https://openreview.net/pdf?id=UYneFzXSJWh): linear probing followed by full model (or LoRA) fine-tuning.
 ImageBind-LoRA support linear probing by passing the `--linear_probing` argument to `train.py`.
 Note that the training process should then be split into two stages, passing `--linear_probing` in an initial training session, followed by `--lora` on training completion.